lieroz/RPI_LCD_MONITOR/README.md

 # RPI_LCD_MONITOR
-Simple project made out of nowhere in order to pass QA course in university.
+Simple project made out of nowhere in order to work with LCD and rpi.